Royal New Zealand Navy: Aviation

-The Royal New Zealand Air Force operates eight Kaman SH-2G Super Seasprite helicopters.
-These eight aircraft are part of No. 6 Squadron.
-The squadron is based at RNZAF Base Auckland, and helicopters are assigned to the ships as they are sent on deployments across the globe.
+The Royal New Zealand Air Force operates eight Kaman SH-2G(I) Super Seasprite helicopters.
+In August 2025 it was announced the Super Seasprites will be replaced by 5 MH-60 Seahawks.
+These aircraft are part of No. 6 Squadron RNZAF based at RNZAF Base Auckland.
+The aircraft are operated by RNZN aviators and are assigned to RNZN ships as required.
 The roles of the helicopters include: